Beginner’s Guide

 NOTE: You are able to leave a vehicle at each camp during the day Saturday, and at Rose Lake Camp during the day Sunday.

-If you are doing a partial pilgrimage of one or two days, you may end up with a vehicle stranded at one of the camps.
+If you are doing a partial pilgrimage of 1 or 2 days, you may end up with a vehicle left at one of the camps.
 This “leapfrogging” of cars can be done with a little planning.
 Use the info below to help you, and we highly suggest working with a responsible friend to assist you in this.

-There is often a volunteer with a van or Suburban on Friday and Saturday morning who will offer to follow several cars to the next location, drop the cars off, then give the drivers a ride back in the van.
+While there is no official shuttle service between camp locations, there is often a volunteer with a van or Suburban on Friday and Saturday morning who will offer to follow several cars to the next location, drop the cars off, then give the drivers a ride back in the van.
+You will know this is happening when the Camp Host calls out “carpool is leaving” each morning and evening at camp.
 This does typically happen once, but it fills fast, and can’t be guaranteed.
 It’s best to arrange plans with a friend as a backup.

 Friday morning – Vehicle at ICC